Acne Scar Release & Refine

 Your skin is marked and then numbed with tumescent anesthesia.
 This anesthesia technique involves flooding the tissues beneath the upper skin layers with lidocaine to keep you completely comfortable throughout the process.

-Step 2: Release (medically known as Subcision*)
+Step 2: Release (Medically Known As Subcision*)

-From a small incision in front of the ear, delicate surgical tools called microdissectors severe the fibrous scar bands that pull the scar floor to the dermis.
+Then, your provider will make a small incision in front of the ear, delicate surgical tools called microdissectors severe the fibrous scar bands that pull the scar floor to the dermis.
 When released, the scar floor rises (it’s like releasing a tether).
 A cleaning tip is used to capture and remove any sinew-like scar debris to create a smooth under–surface.